frederic-perez/AmE-dictionary/data/idioms.md

 __every dog has his/its day__
 __every last one__
 __every man for himself__ :dart:
-__every other__ :three: Every second one in a series, as in _I’m supposed to take this pill every other day._ When something happens “every other week,” this means that it happens about once every two weeks. _We don’t win bigger events every other week._ _A new cartoon will be published every other Sunday._
+__every other__ :four: Every second one in a series, as in _I’m supposed to take this pill every other day._ When something happens “every other week,” this means that it happens about once every two weeks. _We don’t win bigger events every other week._ _A new cartoon will be published every other Sunday._
 __every rose has its thorn__ Nobody is perfect and every person is riddled with flaws.
 Even a flower as beautiful as the rose has certain flaws but that does not take away its beauty.
 __every single one__ :two: Every individual person or item within a group, without exception. _This is going to be the hardest game we’ve played all year, so I need every single one of you giving it everything you’ve got!_
 __every so often__ _adv_ :dart::eight: Sometimes; occasionally. _Every so often she visits her father._ _Josh does stop by the store every so often, but I haven’t seen him lately._